strongloop/strongloop.com2/_posts/2019-02-28-in-the-loop-february-28.md

 * Check out the previous "[In the Loop - February 13, 2019](https://strongloop.com/strongblog/in-the-loop-february-13-2019/)".

-* Check out [events](https://strongloop.com/events/) that the StrongLoop and IBM team will be attending!

 * Be sure to follow StrongLoop on [Facebook](https://www.facebook.com/strongloop/) and [Twitter](https://twitter.com/StrongLoop)!